 Why Create a Project at the New Venture Fund Instead of Creating a New Nonprofit?

-There are a number of reasons a project would want to work through a fiscal sponsor—you intend to establish an independent nonprofit, but want to accept funds right away; your project is short term in nature, like some of our work that responds to immediate needs like the COVID-19 pandemic; you want to create a donor collaborative, where many funders are working together on the same issue; you want to take advantage of specialized expertise we can offer, such as advocacy and lobbying compliance; or you simply want to save the time and money associated with running a separate nonprofit.
+There are a number of reasons a project would want to work through a fiscal sponsor – you intend to establish an independent nonprofit, but want to accept funds right away; your project is short term in nature, like some of our work that responds to immediate needs like the war in Ukraine; you want to create a donor collaborative, where many funders are working together on the same issue; you want to take advantage of specialized expertise we can offer, such as advocacy and lobbying compliance; or you simply want to save the time and money associated with running a separate nonprofit.

 How Do Proposals Become New Venture Fund Projects?

 Projects start as ideas conceptualized by change leaders across the philanthropy and nonprofit sectors.
 Before submitting a project proposal to the New Venture Fund, these innovators identify potential funders and create a plan to achieve their goal.

 Every proposal submitted to the New Venture Fund is reviewed thoroughly to ensure alignment with our values and compliance with nonprofit law.
 Once a proposal becomes an approved project, we work collaboratively with the project and donors to create an independent advisory board that has extensive experience to advise and govern.
 We then match them with a team that can help them achieve impact, while our staff supports coordination between projects and donors and provides operational expertise to all.

 Every New Venture Fund project has its own advisory board.
 The advisory board is tasked with making recommendations to New Venture Fund leadership to ensure that the project’s mission is implemented appropriately and successfully.
 The advisory board provides guidance on project strategy and planning, governance oversight, and financial management.
 These advisory boards have a three-member minimum, but many are larger based on the complexity of the project or number of stakeholders involved.